sophia-zube/incari-doc/toolbox/events/video/README.md

 ## Introduction

-The **Event Video Nodes** provide a way to perform actions on video files at their start or end.
+The **Event Video Nodes** provide a way to perform certain actions when video files start or finish.

 ## Contents